guillsav/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 I learn that express is used to create a server.
 And in that server we create routes handles functions that interact with the database through database calls.
+I also learn that express uses environment variables.

 - [ ] Describe Middleware?